Trump ag secretary to struggling farmers: Get a job!

 Department of Agriculture Secretary Sonny Perdue maintains a, well, sunny view of the current farm economy.
 “I don’t think there could have been a better time to be in agriculture than today, I really mean that,” he recently mused on his podcast, The Sonnyside of the Street.
 In the latest episode, “Do Right and Feed Everyone,” Perdue chatted with veteran farm broadcaster Max Armstrong.
-“I’m bullish on agriculture—with the diversity, with the opportunity of e-commerce and direct sales,” Perdue gushed to Armstrong.
+“I’m bullish on agriculture—with the diversity, with the opportunity of e-commerce and direct sales,” Perdue gushed.
 “People are still fascinated with the way food is produced!”

-Armstrong mostly played along with Perdue’s schtick, but at the end of the interview, he started to push back on Perdue’s rosy lens: “What do you say to that younger operator who entered this industry maybe five, six, seven years ago, and doggone it, things have gotten a lot tougher?”
+Armstrong mostly played along with Perdue’s schtick, but at the end of the interview, he pushed back: “What do you say to that younger operator who entered this industry maybe five, six, seven years ago, and doggone it, things have gotten a lot tougher?”
 Armstrong asked, adding: “This is long, dark tunnel for them.”

 The question wasn’t frivolous.
 Away from Perdue’s recording studio, the farm economy is circling the drain.
 The trade war initiated by Perdue’s boss, President Donald Trump, shows no sign of abating.
 Prices for corn and soybeans—by far the two biggest US crops—hover near or below farmers’ production costs.
 Cotton farmers and winemakers are also being slammed by the trade war, and dairy farmers are in the grip of a long and brutal slump.
 Then there’s climate chaos: Record rains in the spring delayed planting through much of the Midwest, and early blizzards slammed the fall harvest.
 (Here’s a report from the ground I did for Bite podcast.)